Frequently Asked Questions

 How many sessions do I have to do to get a certificate?

-For externally-certificated courses you need to complete the attendance requirements as set down by the relevant awarding bodies.
+For externally-certificated courses you need to complete the attendance and applicable assessment requirements as set down by the relevant awarding bodies.

 How long does it take to finish a certificate?